Fro116/RecommenderSystem/README.md

 # RecommenderSystem
 This is a recommender system for anime and manga that is trained on over 1.5 billion user-item interactions from MyAnimeList, AniList, Kitsu, and Anime-Planet.
-See `notebooks/README.ipynb` for usage instructions.

 Details on the recommender system can be found by inspecting the source code at `notebooks`.
 The main steps are
 1. Stitching multiple snapshots of a user's list to create a timestamped history of interactions